 Now ignore those rules.
 I live in New Jersey, zone 6, and mid-October is way too early to be planting bulbs.
 The soil is still too warm, especially with the advent of global warming.
 I’m sure at this point you are asking yourself how to measure soil temperature.
 No, you don’t stick a thermometer in the ground.
 Dig a hole several inches deep and stick your hand in it.
 If the soil feels warm, it’s too early to plant.
 If the soil feels cool to the touch, it’s time to get planting!
 A good rule of thumb is to wait until you have had at least two weeks of 50°F (10°C) night time temperatures before checking the warmth of your soil.

 Those of you who live in parts of the country where winter is either very warm or non-existent can also have wonderful spring flowers.
-Store your bulbs in your refrigerator for 3 to 4 months to provide the necessary chill that they need, then plant them directly in your garden.
+Store your bulbs in your refrigerator for 3 to 4 months to provide the necessary chill that they need, then plant them directly in your garden in late winter.

 For bulbs that are planted in the spring for summer blooms, you need to be concerned with frost dates.
 A heavy frost will kill any foliage that your bulbs have produced.
 Here are the average last frost dates for US growing zones:

-I always wait until two weeks after my last frost date to plant my annuals.
+I always wait until four weeks after my last frost date to plant my annuals.
 They are heat loving but don’t like the cool nights we sometimes have in May here in New Jersey.
-My summer bulbs, however, I plant close to my last frost date.
-I know that it will take up to two weeks for the foliage to start growing and by then, the danger of frost will be past and the heat upon us.
+My summer bulbs, however, I plant two weeks after my last frost date.
+I know that it will take up to two weeks for the foliage to start growing and by then, the danger of frost will be past and the heat will be upon us.